ken437/TOP500-machine-learning/README.md

 Overview
 --------
-This repository contains three key files that are useful for testing our models and replicating our results: ``make_predictions.py``, `` ToAResultsReplicator.py``, and ``ToPResultsReplicator.py``.
-The former file is for using our best models to make predictions about arbitrary and hypothetical supercomputers, and the latter two files are for evaluating our models on TOP500 data.
+This repository contains three important files that are useful for testing our models and replicating our results: ``make_predictions.py``, `` ToAResultsReplicator.py``, and ``ToPResultsReplicator.py``.
+The former file is for using our best models to make predictions about hypothetical supercomputers, and the latter two files are for evaluating our models on TOP500 data.
 Below we will describe how to use these files:

 ``make_predictions.py`` Description
 -----------------------------------